ChrisLTD/ChrisLTD.com/_posts/2014-11-17-else-on-its-own-line.md

 [^brent]: [Brent Simmons](http://inessential.com/2014/11/13/makes_commenting_out_difficult) not withstanding.

 [^iOS]: I’ve wanted to get into iOS development for years now.
-Maybe going through the Bitfountain videos will finally be the kick in the butt I need to make and ship an app.
+Maybe going through the [Bitfountain](http://bitfountain.io) videos will finally be the kick in the ass I need to make and ship an app.